TheYellowThorn/andela-recruiting-pipeline/README.md

 #### react-datepicker

-Provides a datepicker component for quick date selection prototyping
+Provides a Datepicker component for quick date selection prototyping